Trip Details

 • 2140m

-This trekking trip today takes us to Ankhe .
+This trekking trip today takes us to Ankhe.
 We begin the trek after our breakfast at the lodge.
 Initially, we walk along the trail that follows the beautiful river valley.
-We walk across Thulo Bheri and Phoksundo river valley and catch the trail to Ankeh.
-Now, the path passes via traditional settlements of Dhera and Raha and also goes through deep forest.
-On the way we also catch an incredible view of Kagmara peak and spectacular landscape in the region.
-Finally, arrive at Ankeh and stay at local lodge.
+We walk across Thulo Bheri and Phoksundo River Valley and catch the trail to Ankeh.
+Now, the path passes via the traditional settlements of Dhera and Raha and also goes through the deep forest.
+On the way we also catch an incredible view of Kagmara Peak and spectacular landscape in the region.
+Finally, arrive at Ankeh and stay at the local lodge.

 • BF/Lunch/Dinner